omniah-elmorshedy

 • The applicant received a pharmacy degree from a non-United States or non-Canadian program and holds a valid license to practice pharmacy in a United States jurisdiction, having passed the FPGEE/FPGEC from the NABP, assuring education equivalency to an ACPE-accredited program.

-In addition to the categories listed above, there is no minimum grade point average (GPA) to apply to the NTPD Program.
 University policies require background checks for all students upon admission.
 The Admissions Committee reserves the right to consider exceptions to admissions policies on a case-by-case basis.

 If the deadline falls on a weekend or United States holiday, then the deadline will be the next business day.
 Please contact the DDP Office if there are concerns about meeting the application deadline.
 Otherwise, applications received after the semester's deadline will be considered for the next admissions cycle.
 Students may request to defer their admission up to 1 year after their initial admission term.
 Students who fail to enroll in any course within that year may be required to reapply.
 Admission extensions to the NTPD program will be determined on a case-by-case basis.